Ready Set Go

 • Harden your home to wildfire by utilizing fire resistant construction practices.
 This includes noncombustible materials for decks and patios, switching away from wooden fences wherever possible, enclose eaves around your home with ignition-resistant materials and properly screen your vents with metal mesh.

 • Build your go-kit or emergency kit.
-You will need 3 days of food and water for each member of your household.
+Consider planning for 3 days of food and water for each member of your household.
 Think of the 4 P’s: people, pets, papers, prescriptions.

 • Don’t forget important documents like birth certificates and passports, and important medications are needed because you don’t know when you will be able to return to your home.